 WHITE BELT Heen Tti 10-9 Grade

-Represents innocence, a white belt is the beginner who knows nothing.
+White belt is the beginner who knows nothing about Taekwon-Do.

 YELLOW BELT Noran Tti 8-7 Grade